Conducting an accessibility audit is an essential part of evaluating the accessibility of your site.

-A representative selection of pages from your site are identified and checked for compliance with the Web Content Accessibility Guidelines (WCAG v2.0 and 2.1, as laid down by the W3C).
+A representative selection of pages from your site are identified and checked for compliance with the Web Content Accessibility Guidelines (WCAG v2.1 and 2.2, as laid down by the W3C).
 The testing does not rely on automated checking – each page is evaluated ‘by hand’, as the W3C recommends.

 We then produce a report that sets out:

-- A summary of the key issues, with graphs showing the progress made to each of the three levels of accessibility: A, AA and AAA
+- A summary of the key issues, with tables showing the progress made to each of the three levels of accessibility: A, AA and AAA

 - A prioritised list of issues to be addressed that indicate the severity of the issue and an estimate of the resource required to address this

 - A detailed description of the accessibility issue, why it isn’t compliant with the WCAG v2.0 and 2.1 checkpoints with recommendations of how the issue should be addressed and examples of revised coding where appropriate